 Most importantly, you should hire a trained Criminal Defense Attorney skilled in theft defense in Florida, like Rossen Law Firm, to help represent your case.

 The scary thing about package theft, is you might not have any idea what the item inside is valued at.
 If the item is worth more than $750, you're facing felony charges.
-It's not the act of stealing holiday packages in Florida that determines the consequences, but the value of the item inside the boc determines the level of crime you're charged with.
+It's not the act of stealing holiday packages in Florida that determines the consequences, but the value of the item inside that determines the level of crime you're charged with.

-For example, say you steal a package from someone's front door and inside is a child's toy, valued at less than $100 - you're likely looking at uop to 60 days in jail and are facing a second-degree misdemeanor in Florida.
+For example, say you steal a package from someone's front door and inside is a child's toy, valued at less than $100 - you're likely looking at up to 60 days in jail and are facing a second-degree misdemeanor in Florida.
 If the package you steal, for example, has a brand new iPhone in it - valued at more than $750 - you're now facing a Grand Theft charge and will be charged with some form of a felony.
 This is a huge difference.
 With package theft, you might not have any idea how much prison time you could face until the package is opened.

 Package Theft Crimes and Potential Criminal Theft Charges for Stealing Someone’s Package in Florida